AlanU/freestick/README.md

 See the [wiki](https://bitbucket.org/AlanU/freestick/wiki) and [doc](https://bitbucket.org/AlanU/freestick/src/) folder in repo for more documentation.

 ### Getting started ###
-The easies way to get started is to download [QT](http://qt-project.org/downloads)
+The easies way to get started is to download [QT](http://qt-project.org/downloads) and open up the FreeStickTestApp.pro

 There is a NULL device if you wish to build and test the code out on an unsupported platform.